UMN-GDC/GDCGenomicsQC/README.md

 This module provides visualization for ancestry estimation.
 We provide two sets of plots.

 -   GAP:  This visualization the proportion of each ancestry in individual samples.
--   LAP:  This visualization shows most probable posterior ancestry by regions of the chromosome.

-### Module 9: ancestry plots

-This module provides visualization for ancestry estimation.
-We provide two sets of plots.

--   GAP:  This visualization the proportion of each ancestry in individual samples.

 Need to prepare files like this: